jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * CR2 changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 26-31m at 10tph (+7m)
 * CR2 changing to Northern (City) at BAL changing to Bakerloo at EPH in 27-31m at 10tph (+7m)
 * CR2 changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 27-32m at 10tph (+8m)
+* STE-LBG changing to Jubilee (Northbound) at LBG changing to Bakerloo at WAT in 35-39m at 4tph (+15m)

 From Streatham to Leicester Square (24m better)
 -----------------------------------------------